magarveylab/maple-publication/README.md

     output_fp="sample_output/20109_MS2Former_chemotype_predictions.csv",
 )
 ```
-Run the following command to perform density-based MS<sup>2</sup> embedding clustering across multiple mzXML files.
+Run the following code to perform density-based MS<sup>2</sup> clustering across multiple mzXML files.
 The method supports comparison of millions of peaks simultaneously.
 For optimal performance, we recommend tuning the clustering parameters (`min_cluster_size` and `n_neighbors`).
 Default parameters used in the study are provided.
 ```python

 from Maple.Embedder import compute_ms2_networks_from_mzXMLs